BROTHER DONALD MOUTON, FSC, STD

 St. John Paul II accomplished so much that we can barely scratch the surface of his new view of female genius.
 Join us to explore his great gift to women.
 He re-thought what it means to be a person, and how women nurture persons.
 Mothers raise persons internally from a single-cell to birth.
 They see beyond the squirming babe, into the person, whom they love intensely.
 Women who do not give birth, like Mother Teresa of Calcutta, can still excel at loving persons.
 Because we seldom mention “person” we want to learn more of its rich meaning.
 Come along with us on this adventure into genuine female genius, and how they inspire the male genius.

-Brother Brian provides full class handouts, a help for classes missed, and a good read at any time.
+Brother Brian provides full class handouts.
+These are a help for talks missed, and a good read at any time.
+Check this website under Doctors of the Church for handouts from previous summers’ classes.

 LLOYD & NANCY GREENHAW